 Expanding Into Investment Areas

 Any federal credit union with a multiple common bond field of membership may include in its field of membership, without regard to location, communities satisfying the definition of underserved areas.
 These communities must be located within what is known as an "Investment Area" as defined in Section 103(16) of the Community Development Banking and Financial Institutions Act of 1994.
 Chapter 3, Part 3 of the NCUA Chartering Manual details the seven criteria included in an Investment Area.

 The Empowerment Zone and Enterprise Community initiative is a key element of the government's job creation strategy for America.
 Its purpose is to create jobs and business opportunities in the most economically distressed areas of inner cities and the rural heartlands.

 The program provides tax incentives and performance grants and loans to create jobs and expand business opportunities.
 It also focuses on activities to support people looking for work, job training, childcare and transportation.
 This initiative is different from other similar efforts because the community itself determines through written or quantifiable goals how the money will be spent and what results of the activity will be.

-The areas designated as Enterprise Communities and Empowerment Zones are listed on the Department of Housing and Urban Development's website (opens new window).
+The areas designated as Enterprise Communities and Empowerment Zones are listed on the Department of Housing and Urban Development's website (opens new window) (You will be leaving NCUA.gov and accessing a non-NCUA website.
+We encourage you to read the NCUA's exit link policies. (opens new page).) .